Marcin-99/Flask-fullstack-app/README.md

 # Flask-fullstack-app

-The most important frameworks and librares used:
+The most important librares used:
 Flask, requests, SQLAlchemy, wtforms.
 Frontend made with HTML5 and Bootstrap.